ericsonga/APCSAReview/_sources/Unit10-Recursion/rMixedUpCodePractice.rst

    :adaptive:
    :noindent:

-   The following method should recursively find and return the the number of even digits in int n.
+   The following method should recursively find and return the number of even digits in int n.
    -----
    public int evenDigits(int n)
    {